This phase II trial studies how well trametinib works in treating patients with juvenile

 V. To measure the duration of response among responders.

 I. To describe the distribution of JMML diagnostic criteria in children with recurrent or

-Patients receive trametinib orally (PO) once daily (QD) on days 1-28.
-Treatment repeats every
+Patients receive trametinib orally (PO) once daily (QD) on days 1-28 of each cycle.
+Treatment

-28 days for up to 12 cycles in the absence of disease progression or unacceptable toxicity.
+repeats every 28 days for up to 12 cycles in the absence of disease progression or